LeetLLM

 Mechanism

-Chunked prefill splits a long prompt into smaller chunks so decode streams can run between chunks instead of stalling behind one long prefill.
-Chunked prefill splits a long prompt into smaller chunks so decode streams can run between chunks instead of stalling behind one long prefill.
+Chunked prefill splits a long prompt into smaller chunks so decode streams can share bounded scheduling steps instead of stalling behind one full prefill.
+Chunked prefill splits a long prompt into smaller chunks so decode streams can share bounded scheduling steps instead of stalling behind one full prefill.

-Chunked prefill trades one large latency spike for smaller prefill chunks interleaved with decode work.
+Chunked prefill trades one large latency spike for bounded chunks that can share scheduling steps with decode work.
 Existing streams keep receiving tokens.

 Without chunked prefill, a long prefill can occupy a long scheduling interval.
 During this window, concurrent decode requests wait for their next token.
 Users can see irregular token output even if average TBT looks acceptable.

 With chunked prefill, the same 4,000-token document can be split into smaller pieces.
-With a 512-token chunk size, for example, the scheduler processes about 8 chunks and gains scheduling boundaries at which decode work can run.
+With a 512-token chunk size, for example, the scheduler processes about 8 chunks.
+It can pair an admitted chunk with decode work that fits the same token budget, then reconsider the active mix before the next chunk.
 The long prompt may pay overhead from additional scheduling and kernel boundaries, but one admitted prefill chunk no longer consumes the entire prompt in one step.

-Here is the same budget tradeoff as a small schedule:
+The same budget tradeoff becomes easier to inspect as a small schedule:

 chunked-prefill-plan.py